MattJin19/yzjin.github.io/_pages/about.md

 Bienvenido, Welcome to Yuanzhe's Homepage!
 ======
 I am a Ph.D. student majoring in Computer Engineering at the University of Oxford, working as a research assistant in Oxford e-Research Centre.
 My current work forcus on quality assurance in machine learning application.
-I am also an invited editor for Springer and IEEE Access.
+I am also an invited editor for Springer, IEEE Access and a student memeber in IEEE Region 10(Asian-Pacific).

 My research interests include:
  * Machine Learning